 Smithtown CSD maintains a warehouse which is utilized for purchasing large quantities of supplies that are used daily by District facilities/buildings.
 All PPE supplies will be stored and distributed from the warehouse.
-The District maintains an inventory equivalent to 6-8 months or more worth in stock of the following supply items: gloves, masks, wipes, hand sanitizers, and cleaning/disinfectant supplies.
-Other PPE inventories such as face shields, disposable gowns, N95 masks, Thermometers are maintained at a 6 month supply.
-Additionally, desk shields and polycarbonate panels have been supplied.
+The District maintains an inventory of the following supply items: gloves, masks, wipes, hand sanitizers, and cleaning/disinfectant supplies.
+Other PPE inventories such as face shields, disposable gowns, N95 masks, Thermometers are also available.
+Additionally, desk shields and polycarbonate panels may be available.

-• Note: N-95 respirators are recommended only if staff will be in contact with a suspected COVID-19 positive case and/or aerosol-generating procedure.
+• Note: N-95 respirators are recommended only if staff will be in contact with a positive case and/or aerosol-generating procedure.
 Those employees required to wear N-95 respirators will need to be fit tested and medically evaluated in order to determine if the employees are capable of wearing an N-95 respirator without impacting health.